Dual Process Learning: Controlling Use of In-Context vs. In-Weights Strategies with Weight Forgetting: Abstract

 \section{Abstract}

 Language models have the ability to perform in-context learning (ICL), allowing them to flexibly adapt their behavior based on context.
-This contrasts with in-weights learning, where information is statically encoded in model parameters from iterated observations of the data.
-Despite this apparent ability to learn in-context, language models are known to struggle when faced with unseen or rarely seen tokens.
-Hence, we study \textbf{structural in-context learning}, which we define as the ability of a model to execute in-context learning on arbitrary tokens -- so called because the model must generalize on the basis of e.g. sentence structure or task structure, rather than semantic content encoded in token embeddings.
-An ideal model would be able to do both: flexibly deploy in-weights operations (in order to robustly accommodate ambiguous or unknown contexts using encoded semantic information) and structural in-context operations (in order to accommodate novel tokens).
-We study structural in-context algorithms in a simple part-of-speech setting using both practical and toy models.
-We find that active forgetting, a technique that was recently introduced to help models generalize to new languages, forces models to adopt structural in-context learning solutions.
-Finally, we introduce \textbf{temporary forgetting}, a straightforward extension of active forgetting that enables one to control how much a model relies on in-weights vs.\ in-context solutions.
-Importantly, temporary forgetting allows us to induce a \textit{dual process strategy} where in-context and in-weights solutions coexist within a single model. \footnote{We release code \hyperlink{https://anonymous.4open.science/r/dual_process-6340/}{here} for reproducibility}
+This contrasts with in-weights learning (IWL), where memorized information is encoded in model parameters after iterated observations of data.
+An ideal model should be able to flexibly deploy both of these abilities.
+Despite their apparent ability to learn in-context, language models are known to struggle when faced with unseen or rarely seen tokens \citep{land2024fishing}.
+Hence, we study \textbf{structural in-context learning}, which we define as the ability of a model to execute in-context learning on arbitrary novel tokens -- so called because the model must generalize on the basis of e.g. sentence structure or task structure, rather than content encoded in token embeddings.
+We study structural in-context algorithms on both synthetic and naturalistic tasks using toy models, masked language models, and autoregressive language models.
+We find that structural ICL appears before quickly disappearing early in LM pretraining.
+While it has been shown that ICL can diminish during training \citep{singh2023transient}, we find that prior work does not account for structural ICL.
+Building on \cite{chen2024improving}'s active forgetting method, we introduce pretraining and finetuning methods that can modulate the preference for structural ICL and IWL.
+Importantly, this allows us to induce a \textit{dual process strategy} where in-context and in-weights solutions coexist within a single model.\footnote{We release code at \url{https://github.com/surajK610/dual-process-learning} for reproducibility}